- Pivotal Cloud Foundry (PCF) 1.6.x, 1.7.x and 1.8.x

-Metron and Doppler use etcd cluster for discovery (from Pivotal CF 1.8 TCP routing group and route data is also kept in etcd).
-There are scenarios where a node on the etcd cluster separates to become it's own node (incorrectly) causing either Metrons to fail finding Dopplers or all Metrons swarming a small group of Dopplers.
+Metron and Doppler use the etcd cluster for discovery (from Pivotal CF 1.8 TCP routing group and route data are also kept in etcd).
+There are scenarios where a node on the etcd cluster separates to become its own node (incorrectly) causing either Metrons to fail to find Dopplers or all Metrons swarming a small group of Dopplers.

 Etcd cluster failures in PCF can be corrected by wiping the data from the nodes and resetting them.
 This process essentially gives the cluster a fresh start and because there is no persistent data stored on the etcd cluster, the operation is harmless.

 Because this process is quick, non-destructive and has a high success rate for fixing etcd problems, Pivotal recommends trying this process first, before doing any additional debugging.

 To perform this process, follow the instructions in the Failed Deploys, Upgrades, Split-Brain Scenarios, etc section of the following link.